Lukasz-pluszczewski/simple-dumper/README.md

 # Request dumper
-> Node app that saves all incoming requests and allows you too search through history
+> Node app that saves all incoming requests and allows you to search through history

 ## Endpoints
 #### GET /requests